 Students pay only for the lessons they take.
 I make every effort to make up missed lessons in the same week in the event of illness, emergency, or inclement weather.
 Scholarships are available based on need and merit.
+Please let me know if my fees pose a hardship.

 Younger students need to have a parent present to observe the private and group classes, and supervise their listening to their CDs.
 This is essential, as you’ll be their daily practice helper.
 Parental involvement and the creation of a consistent musical home environment are keys to successful early training.
 I’ll work directly with parents early in the training experience.